birdie1/victron/README.md

 See [https://community.victronenergy.com/questions/93919/victron-bluetooth-ble-protocol-publication.html](https://community.victronenergy.com/questions/93919/victron-bluetooth-ble-protocol-publication.html)
 for more information about how to activate the new gatt protocol with the beta firmware.

-Execute `python3 victron-new.py` after adding your SmartShunt to the configfile `config-new.yml`
+The new script connect, gathering the data once and then disconnect on Bluetooth BLE.
+Other Bluetooth stuff is still supported by the script.

-The new script connect, gathering the data once and then disconnect.
-More features will be aded later.
-It is already way more stable without the connection problem like the other.
+More features will be added soon.

 ### Supported/tested devices:
 Bluetooth: